Required Minimum Distributions—Pay up! Or Don’t.Submitted by HearthStone | Private Wealth Management on June 11th, 2019

 You're retired, enjoying the freedom, and living the life.
 If you've also reached the ripe old age of 70, then it's time to pay up—in this case, to the IRS.

-You can take the amount out in a lump sum or periodically.
-You can take it all on January 2nd, or December 31, or any date in between.
-But, don’t wait too long.
-If you don’t take your RMD during the year, there’s a 50% tax penalty on the amount not taken.
+You can take the amount out in a single withdrawal or stage it to come out periodically before the end of the year.
+But don't wait too long—prepare ahead to take it on time.
+If you don't make the withdrawal by the end of the year, there's a 50% tax penalty on the amount not taken.
 That would hurt!

 *The House of Representatives has passed a bill raising the age to begin RMDs to 72.
 We’ll have to wait and see if this ultimately becomes law.